 Frazier Life Sciences X, L.P. or its affiliates ("Frazier") is a principal stockholder of the Company and is represented on the Company's board of directors.
-From January 8, 2019 (inception) to September 30, 2023, the Company and Frazier reimbursed each other for various goods and services, including personnel related expenses, travel, insurance, facilities and other various overhead and administrative expenses.
+From January 8, 2019 (inception) to September 30, 2023 March 31, 2024, the Company and Frazier reimbursed each other for various goods and services, including personnel related expenses, travel, insurance, facilities and other various overhead and administrative expenses.
 As of September 30, 2023 and December 31, 2022, the Company had outstanding amounts due to Frazier of \$0 and \$6,000, respectively, related to these shared operating expenses.
-For the three months ended September 30, 2023 and 2022 and the nine months ended September 30, 2023 and 2022, the Company incurred \$0, \$3,000, \$0, and \$37,000, respectively, of shared operating expenses.
+For the three months ended September 30, 2023 and 2022 and the nine months ended September 30, 2023 and 2022, March 31, 2023, the Company incurred \$0, \$3,000, \$0, and \$37,000, respectively, of shared operating expenses.
+The Company did

-As described in Note 9, the Company borrowed amounts from Frazier in connection with various convertible note financings.
-For the nine months ended September 30, 2022, the Company recognized a \$13.2 million change in fair value of convertible promissory notes in connection with convertible promissory notes issued to Frazier.
+As described in Note 9, not incur any shared operating expenses for the Company borrowed amounts from Frazier in connection with various convertible note financings.
+For the nine three months ended September 30, 2022, the Company recognized a \$13.2 million change in fair value of convertible promissory notes in connection with convertible promissory notes issued to Frazier.
 For the nine months ended September 30, 2022, the Company recognized \$0.7 million of interest expense in connection with convertible promissory notes issued to Frazier.
 The convertible promissory notes automatically converted into 10,672,138 shares of the Company's common stock immediately prior to the completion of the IPO.